 In the end, for my level of typical use I found it necessary to keep the phone on Power Saving mode at all times.
 This caps the phone’s performance and the brightness of the screen to extend battery life; but this really isn’t something you’d expect to have to do with your brand-new flagship phone, which you may well have bought in part because of these very specs.

 Streaming music, the device lost 6% of the battery over the course of an hour.
 When streaming Netflix, this figure was 9%.

-On the other hand, the rate of fast-charging is impressive, if not class-leading.
-We might have seen super sub-20-minute charging from the OnePlus 10T, for example; but the Galaxy S22 still delivers a respectable 72 minutes for a full 0-100% charging session, and 0-50% takes 25 minutes according to our tests.
+On the other hand, the rate of fast charging is impressive, though certainly not class-leading.
+The Galaxy S22 delivers a respectable 72 minutes for a full 0-100% charging session, and 0-50% takes 25 minutes according to our tests.

 Should you buy it?

-For those looking for a manageably sized phone that delivers flagship-grade performance and appealing photos, the S22 is a stylish choice.
+For those looking for a manageably-sized phone that delivers fast performance and appealing photos, the S22 is a stylish choice.